-- County 1 a. - County 2 b. - 3.
-Contracting is contingent upon: - Joint Committee on Finance approval as required under Wis.
-Stat. § 46.281(1g)(b). - The contractor being certified by the Department as a managed care b. organization to provide the services in the Family Care benefit package and/or the PACE or Partnership benefit package to the projected enrollment. - c.
-For Family Care, the contractor being permitted by the Office of the Commissioner of Insurance (OCI) to transact the business of Care Management Organization - Family Care. - For PACE and Partnership, the MCO filing a business plan amendment d. with OCI in accordance with s.
+- 1. Joint Committee on Finance approval as required under Wis.
+Stat. § 46.281(1g)(b). - 2.
+The contractor being certified by the Department as a managed care organization to provide the services in the Family Care benefit package and/or the PACE or Partnership benefit package to the projected enrollment. - 3.
+For Family Care, the contractor being permitted by the Office of the Commissioner of Insurance (OCI) to transact the business of Care Management Organization Family Care. - 4.
+For PACE and Partnership, the MCO filing a business plan amendment with OCI in accordance with s.
 Ins 9.06, Wis.
 Adm.
-Code. - For Partnership, the MCO having a contract with CMS to offer a Dual e.
-Eligible SNP in the counties listed in B.1. above. - f.
-For PACE and Partnership, the MCO being approved by CMS to expand its service area to include the counties listed in paragraph 2 above.
+Code. - 5.
+For Partnership, the MCO having a contract with CMS to offer a Dual Eligible SNP in the counties listed in B above - 6.
+For PACE and Partnership, the MCO being approved by CMS to expand its service area to include the counties listed in paragraph B above.
 The MCO must notify the Department of a planned service area expansion when it submits a service area expansion application to CMS.
 The MCO must also notify the Department as soon as it receives approval from CMS for a service area expansion.

-C. Maximum Enrollment Level
+D. Maximum Enrollment Level